-

 Day 4

-Today, you start in Madonna di Campiglio and walk straight to the heartland of the Brenta Dolomites.
+You start in Madonna di Campiglio and walk straight to the heartland of the Brenta Dolomites.
 The Vallesinella waterfalls are your first highlight, a calling card of the Adamello-Brenta Nature Park.
 You will reach the waterfalls in the morning while traversing the pine forests that cover the terrain below 1800m.
-The trail snakes up the slope crossing a stream multiple times.
-A series of wooden bridges allow you to approach the cascades, breathe the cool air and take photos.
+The trail snakes up the slope with multiple crossings of a stream.
+A series of wooden bridges allows you to approach the cascades, breathe the cool air, and take photos.
 From the waterfalls, the trail gradually ascends out of the forest, as you approach the monumental walls of the central Brenta.
-Your overnight hut awaits you at 2200m and as you get nearer to it, beautiful views open up to the west of Brenta, where the Adamello group still preserves its glaciers.
+Your overnight hut awaits you at 2200m, and as you get nearer to it, beautiful views open up to the west of Brenta, where the Adamello group still preserves its glaciers.

 Day 5

-Passo GrostèRoute Statistics: 8km, Ascent 570m, Descent 310m, Walking Time – 4hrs (recommended extension to Orti della Regina add 2hrs).
+Passo Grostè8km, Walking Time – 4hrs, Ascent 570m, Descent 310m (Recommended extension to Orti della Regina – add 2hrs)

 The heartland of Brenta will astound you with its beauty and natural splendour.
 You will now walk the trail at the foot of Cima Groste toward the Passo Groste pass.
 Cima Grostè is the most impressive peak of the Brenta Dolomites, although not the highest.
-The trail runs on typically-Dolomitic rocky terrain at 2300m.
+The trail runs on typically Dolomitic rocky terrain at 2300m.
 The walk to Passo Groste along the direct trail takes less than half a day and comes with compelling views of the Presanella and Adamello ranges to the west of Brenta.
-For some extra paleontological wonder, we recommend a 2hr. extension to Orti della Regina to see thousands of fossils, the area’s pre-historic mollusc residents 230 million years ago.
+For some extra paleontological wonder, we recommend a 2-hour extension to Orti della Regina to see thousands of fossils, the area’s prehistoric mollusc residents 230 million years ago.
 Finally, the rockfaces of the Brenta are famed for the depth of their fiery red colour, which intensifies so dramatically as the sun sets.
 Don’t miss it!
 Your walk finishes at Passo Groste and you stay overnight at the foot of the Pietra Grande, perhaps the reddest of all the Brenta’s mountains at sunset.
-This phenomenon could make your evening here simply unforgettable.
+This phenomenon is called the Enrosadire and it could make your evening here simply unforgettable.

 Day 6